synthesis and analysis

 brass (trumpet, tuba), organ

 Like many other mechanical systems, musical instruments vibrate naturally at several related frequencies called harmonics.
-(This is true even for purely electronic instruments like the theremin and the synthesizer, as their circuitry was designed intentionally to generate harmonics.)
 The lowest frequency of vibration, which is also usually the loudest, is called the fundamental.
 The higher frequency harmonics are called overtones.
 The human auditory system perceives the fundamental frequency of a musical note as the characteristic pitch of that note.
-The amplitudes of the overtones relative to the fundamental give the note its quality or timbre (pronounced tæmbər in English or even tɛ̃br with a quasi-French nasal e in the middle and a silent e at the end).
+The amplitudes of the overtones relative to the fundamental give the note its quality or timbre — pronounced in English as tæmbər or in quasi-French by English speakers as tɛ̃br with a nasal ɛ̃ for the medial e and silence for the final e.
 Timbre is one of the features of sound that enables us to distinguish a flute from a violin and a tuba from a timpani.

-Let's return to graphs of sound.
-It is possible to resolve a polytonic sound back into its component frequencies mathematically.
-The process is called spectral analysis or Fourier analysis after the French mathematician and physicist Joseph Fourier (1768–1830).
 Recall that when waves meet they don't collide like material objects, they pass through each other like spectres — they interfere.
 Interfering waves combine by the principle of linear superposition — basically, just add the values of one function to the values of another function everywhere in mathematical space.
-With the right combination of frequencies and amplitudes, you can make functions with all kinds of shapes (as long as they're functions) out of a harmonic series of sine and/or cosine functions.
-Several examples were illustrated in this book.
+With the right combination of sine and/or cosine functions, you can make functions with all kinds of shapes (as long as they're functions).
+Several examples were illustrated earlier in this book.
+Here they are again…

-Fourier analysis is the reverse process (since analysis is the reverse of synthesis).
-Start with an arbitrary function and assume that it was made from the linear superposition of an infinite number of sine and cosine functions in a harmonic series.
+Start with an arbitrary periodic function and assume that it was made from the linear superposition of an infinite number of sine and cosine functions in a harmonic series.
 What coefficients should each harmonic be multiplied by to give the desired function?
-The process for answering this question is called a Fourier transform and it is not an easy process to describe.
-Even the simplified version of this process, the fast Fourier transform (FFT), is hard to describe.
-Fortunately for this discussion, it seems to be quite easy to get a hold of code that can be dropped into all sorts of applications.
-Sound spectral analysis using the FFT has been cheap and easy to find online since the late 1990s.
+The process for answering this question is called a Fourier transform and it is best left to a mathematician to explain.

 The graph above shows the spectral analysis of a female voice.
 Sounds of all sorts of different frequencies are being produced — some more intensely than others.
 It appears that this particular voice was strongest at 270 Hz (C♯4 for those of you who know music) and multiples of 270 Hz (540 Hz, 810 Hz, 1080 Hz, 1350 Hz, 1620 Hz, and 1890 Hz).
 This graph has been normalized, which exaggerated the peaks at the higher frequencies so they could be seen.
 I like this graph because the spacing between peaks is just so perfect.
 This kind of structure is what makes a sound musical.
 Let's look at some more examples.